NEW - Live Online Course

 This course will link professional practice with current research and best practice to provide a unique opportunity for school nurses, whether working in relative isolation or as part of the medical team, to development their knowledge, skills and practice across a wide range of the key current themes/topics most relevant to their role.
 In addition, there will be a linked research project which will provide the chance to focus on a specific aspect in more detail.

-The course is tutor led and will consist of 4 separate Study Days spread over a full academic year.
+The course is tutor led and will consist of 4 separate live online study days spread over a full academic year.
 The sessions on each study day will be a mixture of presentations often with an external expert, and group discussions.

 Study Day sessions will include: